dgaydukov/cert-aws/sa/files/sa.md

 Parallel Query - ability to distribute computational load across multiple instances.
 You can call lambda from function & stored procedures for MySql Aurora:
 * add iam role to allow db cluster to access lambda
 * configure cluster to allow outbound connections to Lambda.
-This depends from your network config:
+This depends on your network config:
     * public cluster - it can access lambda through the internet - so no additional config required
-    * private cluster - you have to add NAT gateway or lambda vpc endpoint so your cluster in private subnet can access lambda
+    * private cluster - you have to add NAT gateway or lambda vpc endpoint, so your cluster in private subnet can access lambda
 You can also use s3 form MySql Aurora and you have to configure access to s3 same way as for lambda.
 Backtracking - rewind db to specified time (acts like a backup, if you do some destructive operation you can rewind db to previous state):
 * target backtrack window - amount of time you want to be able to backtrack your DB cluster (you can set 24 hours - you can rewind db during whole day)